vcmi/VCMI.eu/content/faq.md

 * I like VCMI, how can I help to make it better?

 > It would be best if you could join [our Slack](https://slack.vcmi.eu/).
-We mostly need C++ developers, but there are other areas, where we could use some help.
+We mostly need C++ developers and native mobile developers for improving mobile ports, but there are other areas, where we could use some help.
 Alternatively you can create VCMI mods to try increasing popularity of VCMI platform.

 * Is VCMI Mod Design Team (MDT) part of VCMI Team?

-> No, they are separate group of modders, but we do some cooperation with them.
+> No, they are separate group of modders, but we have some cooperation with them.

-* When will be next official release?

-> For now we neglect thinking about official releases in favor of focusing on development.
-Since daily build became available people can play up-to-date version without need of official release.

-* When is VCMI final / 1.0 / 2.0 version going to be released?
+* When is VCMI final / 2.0 / whatever version going to be released?

-> Hard to estimate, work on VCMI is distributed between fixing bugs, adding missing features, developing AI, creating new features that do not exist in Heroes 3 etc. We are not close to getting rid of every single bug and having every single missing feature implemented, but if VCMI was just about that then we would probably finish long ago.
+> No final version planned at the moment as there are many areas that could be extended or improved.
+Hard to estimate any sort of achieving big milestones like "100% original H3 compatibility" since work on VCMI is distributed between fixing bugs, adding missing features, developing AI, creating new features that do not exist in Heroes 3 etc. We are not close to getting rid of every single bug and having every single missing feature implemented, but if VCMI was just about that then we would probably finish long ago.
 Extensibility of VCMI engine requires doing various things "better" than original Heroes 3 developers did, for example no doing things easiest way - engine building with extensibility in mind, no hardcoding various mechanics (such as creature abilities).
 VCMI also provides more robust engine architecture for multiplayer than Heroes 3, but is also harder to develop because of that.

 * When is feature X going to be released?

 > Everybody has different expectations and things that should be priority for him.
-We also have our own idea on what should be higher priority and what not.
+We also have our own idea on what should be higher priority and what not, based on various factors, including temporary state of project.
 We also do not have any page with "what is currently being made" etc. simply, because such pages would require manual management, there are some pages like that on wiki, but they are out of date.
-Maybe you wanna help us in manual pages maintaining? :P
+If the feature you wait is in [our issues list](https://github.com/vcmi/vcmi/issues) then you can use emote to upvote it, if not - report it so we know that feature we might be not aware about is wanted.

 * When will it be possible to play online in multiplayer?

-> It is already possible to play multiplayer, although there are some bugs in this regard.
-For example there is unfixed yet bug about random map generator deynchronization when playing VCMI across multiple platforms(windows/linux), so you may see wood on adventure map but when you pick it up you collect ore etc. There are also some crashes to fix regarding player disconnection.
+> As of VCMI 1.1.0 multiplayer reached fair level of stability and is playable.
+There is multiplayer lobby that makes it way easier to setup multiplayer session, but as of VCMI 1.1.0 it unfortunately isn't available on all platforms.
+We know that multiplayer lobby on Android is potentially one of top wanted features, but also hard to get done.

 * How close is VCMI emulating H3 gameplay?

-> We try to make VCMI as close to Heroes 3 as possible and we want to deliver 100% same game mechanics, with original heroes 3 bugs such as infinite ammo for ballista becoming toggle on/off switches.
+> We try to make VCMI as close to Heroes 3 as possible and we want to deliver 100% same game mechanics, with some original heroes 3 bugs such as infinite ammo for ballista potentially becoming toggle on/off switches, if proper fix is undesired by players.
 AI will not be the same, we deliver our custom adventure map and battle AI.
-Currently there are not many game mechanics bugs that will be noticed by people who do not have advanced knowledge about the game.
-Some examples are: Lack of moat in tower type town, some spell mechanics, spell hero specialties are bugged.
-There are  various display glitches, but they have less priority than other things.
+Currently as of VCMI 1.1.0 there are not too many game mechanics bugs that will be noticed by people who do not have advanced knowledge about the game.
+Check our (issues list)[https://github.com/vcmi/vcmi/issues] to get some examples about currently reported bugs & missing features.
+There are also various display glitches, they are also subjects to get fixed.
+Another notable t hing is lack of various HD Mod features, which brings lots of QoL changes to original game.
+We also plan to support its stuff as integral part of VCMI, with on/off switch for features that alter original game elements.

-* I updated VCMI Essential Files in VCMI launcher and I have some bugs.

-> You should not do this, perform clean re-install of VCMI.
-We are sorry for inconvenience, reworking mods repository is on our "to do" list.
-We recommend getting mods from <https://wiki.vcmi.eu/Mod_list> instead of launcher.

 * On Windows build I noticed crash when recruiting creatures in town.
 How come it is still there?